Seed Fund Grants

 MI4 Seed Fund Grants - Round 1

-In June 2019, MI4 was thrilled to announce the award winners for Round 1 of MI4 Seed Fund Grants.
+In June 2019, MI4 was thrilled to announce the Round 1 winners of the MI4 Seed Fund Grants Program.
 A total of 43 applications were received.
-All applications were peer reviewed by an independent Scientific Review Committee composed of 25 researchers external to the McGill community.
+All applications were peer reviewed by an independent Scientific Review Committee composed of researchers external to the McGill community.

-As well, MI4 is pleased to be collaborating with the Montreal Neurological Institute (MNI) and the Goodman Cancer Research Centre (GCRC) in this first round of Seed Fund Grants, enabling the funding two additional collaborative Seed Fund Grants: in neurological disease and in immuno-oncology, respectively.
+MI4 was also pleased to collaborate with the Montreal Neurological Institute (MNI) and the Goodman Cancer Research Centre (GCRC) in this round of the MI4 Seed Fund Grant Program.
+This allowed the funding of two Collaborative Seed Fund Grants: one in neurological disease and the other in immuno-oncology.

 Nature-inspired nanostructures: designing next generation antimicrobial biomaterials